michelg10/build-a-bot/3 - The Liu Idea Bar.md

 - Breaking the task down into atomic parts
 - Mapping what the bot needs to do to blocks
 - Connecting the block
-- **Test, test test!** Test every step of the way.
+- **Test, test, test!** Test every step of the way.
 Is your bot working?
 Did it suddenly stop working?
 What did you change?

 Please do give this a shot before continuing; doing it yourself is extremely helpful in learning!